nemanjam/nextjs-prisma-boilerplate/docs/cypress.md

           if-no-files-found: error
           path: build

-  # reause install job in other jobs
+  # reuse install job in other jobs
   ui-chrome-tests:
     # this, like depends_on
     needs: install